Eleanor Farjeon: Biography

-Farjeon had a wide range of friends with great literary talent including D. H. Lawrence, Walter de la Mare and Robert Frost.
+Farjeon had a wide range of friends with great literary talent including D. H. Lawrence, Walter de la Mare, Robert Frost and Elizabeth Myers.
 For several years she had a close friendship with the poet Edward Thomas and his wife.
 After Thomas's death in April 1917 during the Battle of Arras, she remained close to his wife, Helen.
 She later published much of their correspondence, and gave a definitive account of their relationship in Edward Thomas: The Last Four Years (1958).

 After World War I Farjeon earned a living as a poet, journalist and broadcaster.
 Often published under a pseudonym, Farjeon's poems appeared in The Herald (Tomfool), Punch, Time and Tide (Chimaera), The New Leader (Merry Andrew), Reynolds News (Tomfool), and a number of other periodicals.
 Her topical work for The Herald, Reynolds News and New Leader was perhaps the most accomplished of any socialist poet of the 1920s and 30s.

 Farjeon never married, but had a thirty-year friendship with George Earle, an English teacher.
 After Earle's death in 1949, she had a long friendship with the actor Denys Blakelock, who wrote of it in the book Eleanor, Portrait of a Farjeon (1966).

 During the 1950s, she received three major literary awards.
 Both the 1955 Carnegie Medal for British children's books and the inaugural Hans Christian Andersen Medal in 1956 cited The Little Bookroom.
 The inaugural Regina Medal in 1959 from the U.S.-based Catholic Library Association marks her "continued, distinguished contribution to children's literature".

 In 1960, Farjeon donated her family book collection to the Dunedin Public Library.
 Her father had been a journalist in Dunedin in the 1860s before returning to England.
 The collection includes works by Farjeon, her father, brothers and niece.
 It also includes some music, photographs and correspondence, and two pictograph letters by Nicholas Chevalier, who was a family friend and illustrated many of Benjamin Farjeon's books.

 Farjeon died in Hampstead, London on 5 June 1965.
 She is buried in the north churchyard extension of St John-at-Hampstead.

 The Children's Book Circle, a society of publishers, present the Eleanor Farjeon Award annually to individuals or organisations whose commitment and contribution to children's books is deemed to be outstanding.

 Her work is cited as an influence by the Japanese animator Hayao Miyazaki.
 Although she entitled her 1958 book on her friendship with Edward Thomas Book One of The Memoirs of Eleanor Farjeon, and outlined the plans for subsequent volumes, she never completed this prior to her death in 1965.
 Her niece Annabel Farjeon (1919–2004) incorporated the unfinished writings into her biography of her aunt Morning has Broken (1986).